Pixellot/data-api-docs/docs/data-api/glossary/soccer/soccer.md

 This glossary documents all possible tagEvents resources and their attributes specific to Soccer (Football) tagging.
 It serves as a comprehensive reference for developers working with our Soccer tagging API, which uses a flow-based structure to track continuous game actions, transitions, and player movements throughout the match.

+### Tagging Methodology

+Our soccer tagging system uses two main types of tag creation:

+- **Running Tags**: Continuous tags that are turned on and off based on specific game conditions
+- **Instant Tags**: Point-in-time tags that capture specific events with predefined durations

+Each tag has specific lead times and durations:
+- **Lead Time**: The amount of time BEFORE the logger's click that the tag event starts.
+- **Duration**: How long the tag remains active (for instant tags) or whether it's continuous (for running tags).

 ### Table of Contents

 - [Attack 3rd](#attack-3rd)